California Security Deposit Laws

 As a landlord in California, it’s important to understand your rights and responsibilities regarding security deposits.
 At BanCal Properties, we work with property owners to help them stay compliant with state and local regulations.

 Security deposits protect landlords from negligent tenant actions, such as unpaid rent, significant property damage, or severe uncleanliness.
-However, state law places important restrictions on how these deposits can be collected, managed, and returned.
+However, state law places important restrictions on how these deposits can be collected, managed, and returned, including limiting the security deposits to a month's rent.

 CONTACT US TODAY